 Shuli Xia is a research scientist at the Kennedy Krieger Institute.
-She is also an assistant professor in the Departments of Neurology at the Johns Hopkins University School of Medicine.
+She is also an associate professor in the Department of Neurology at The Johns Hopkins University School of Medicine.

-Dr. Xia received her doctoral degree in biology from Johannes-Gutenberg University in Mainz, Germany in 1998.
+Dr. Xia received her doctoral degree in biology from Johannes-Gutenberg University in Mainz, Germany.
 She had her post-doctoral training at Washington University School of Medicine in St. Louis, MO and Yale University School of Medicine in New Haven, CT before she came to the Kennedy Krieger Institute in 2002.
 She became a faculty member at the Kennedy Krieger Institute in 2006.

 Glioblastoma (GBM, grade IV glioma) is the most common and lethal malignant brain tumor in adults with a dismal prognosis.
 My research focuses on (1) understanding how malignant brain tumor cells interact with their microenvironment, (2) developing novel anti-GBM therapies and test them in pre-clinical models, (3) identifying genetic and epigenetic mechanisms of brain tumor migration and invasion.